Clothing pin

 Unknown artist, Greek (Ancient)

-Date: mid 4th century BCE
+Date: mid 4th century B.C.E.

 Medium: Terracotta